-To be clear: I don’t believe it for a second that women, on average, are stupid.
+To be clear: it’s not true that women, on average, are less intelligent than men.

 However, it is a fact that men do are responsible for more scientific discoveries and groundbreaking new products.

 Many women indeed are eminently practical and, on average, less interested than men in philosophical theories, scientific pursuits, and new discoveries.